I like to (S)watch

 But now I've got the hang of it, it's actually quite easy despite the confusing non-instructions.

-or something with an antique tone like a pattern from the 1920s, or Victorian,
+e a pattern from the 1920s, or Victorian,

 or even ...